learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 #.
 Click on the "Videos" tab. |video-tab-highlight|
 #.
 View subtopics by clicking on the '+' symbol to the left of a subject of your choice.
 You can cose them by clicking on the '-' symbol.
 #.
 Mark the content you wish to download by clicking the checkbox to the left of the content name.
 #.
 Click the green "Download" button in the top left box of the page.
-The button should also show you the total number of videos you have selected to download, as well as the total size of the content. |download-button-highlight|
+The button should also show you the total number of videos you have selected to download, as well as the total size of the content.
 #.
 Once the download is completed, video content will be ready for Learners to watch!

 .. |video-tab-highlight| screenshot::